Fredrik1ST/TTK4155-ping-pong-machine/README.md

 The purpose of this project is to assemble and program a machine for a mechanical game of single-player pong.
 It consists of two main nodes:

-**Node 1**: A breadboard with an [Atmel AVR ATmega162](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-2513-8-bit-AVR-Microntroller-ATmega162_Datasheet.pdf).
-Manages the user interface, e.g. reading joysticks inputs via ADC and displaying graphics on an OLED.
+**Node 1**: A breadboard with an [Atmel AVR ATmega162](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-2513-8-bit-AVR-Microntroller-ATmega162_Datasheet.pdf), as well as a USB multifunction with joysticks, buttons and an OLED display for user interface.

 **Node 2**: An [Arduino Due](https://docs.arduino.cc/hardware/due) (based on [Atmel ATSAM3X8E](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-11057-32-bit-Cortex-M3-Microcontroller-SAM3X-SAM3A_Datasheet.pdf)) to control actuators & IO.
 Communicates with node 1 using CAN bus.